 The trail follows alongside Nile Creek the entire way, and you will walk through a beautiful forest with a great variety of trees.
 The trail is mostly single track with not much elevation until you reach the waterfalls.

 At around the 45-minute mark, you will be greeted by waterfall after waterfall (and beautiful pools) to reward you until the end.
 In fact, there is a total of 10 – 12 waterfalls to view along the way!
-(I’ve heard there are 12, but we only found 10 of them).
+(I’ve heard there are 12, but we have only ever been able to find 10 of them).

 In order to find all of the waterfalls, you need to follow every trail that leads off the main track.
-If you listen while you walk, you can hear the falls, but you won’t necessarily see them.
+If you listen carefully while you walk, you will most likely hear the falls before you see them.
 So use your senses and follow your ears.
 And keep watch for the alternate trails that keep veering off to your left.

 Finding the trailhead to the waterfalls of Nile Creek is a bit tricky, and requires you to park your vehicle on the Inland Island Hwy.